-Experienced Representation and Mediation in Westchester County, NY
+Experienced Representation and Mediation in Westchester and Surrounding Counties

-Even under the best possible circumstances, divorce is a complex process.
-You deserve a team of qualified professionals who can guide you through every step, helping to ensure that your goals are met, and your stress is minimized.
-That is why Berkman Bottger Newman & Schein LLP, one of New York City’s premier boutique matrimonial and family law firms, is now firmly situated to represent you in Westchester and surrounding counties.
+Divorce is a difficult and emotional process even under the best of circumstances.
+You deserve the support and expertise of a caring legal team.
+The professionals at Berkman Bottger Newman & Schein LLP will guide you through each step with a focus on your goals and your family’s needs.
+Berkman Bottger Newman & Schein LLP, one of New York City’s premier boutique matrimonial and family law firms, is now firmly situated to represent you in Westchester and surrounding counties.

 Our firm is proud of the work it does on behalf of clients throughout the state.
-Contact our firm to reserve a consultation time at our office in White Plains.
+Contact our firm to schedule a consultation in our office in White Plains.

 What Sets Our Firm Apart

-We are available to represent you throughout Westchester County.
-Our Westchester office, located at 445 Hamilton Avenue, 15th Floor, is within convenient distance of Westchester towns including White Plains, Bronxville, Eastchester, Harrison, Scarsdale, Larchmont, and Rye.
+We are available to represent you throughout Westchester and surrounding counties.
+Our Westchester office is located in White Plains at 445 Hamilton Avenue, 15th Floor, convenient to all Westchester locations including White Plains, Bronxville, Eastchester, Harrison, Scarsdale, Larchmont, Hastings, Irvington, Rye, Mount Kisco and Yorktown.

 Westchester Divorce Lawyers Offering Custom-Tailored Strategies

-- Our collaborative practice focuses on cooperation and reducing acrimony in the divorce process without resorting to the courts.
+- Our Collaborative practice focuses on cooperation and representation in the divorce process without resorting to the courts.

-- Our trained attorney-mediators provide the opportunity for clients to find fair and realistic solutions to the economic and practical issues facing their families, and help heal the psychological rift between divorcing spouses.
+- Our experienced and trained attorney-mediators provide the opportunity for clients to find fair and realistic solutions to the economic and practical issues facing their families as well as help heal the psychological rift between divorcing spouses.

-We are one of the few New York matrimonial law firms offering all of these options, allowing you to find the best possible path forward.
-We also understand that the decisions you make regarding one part of your life could have long-term ramifications on other parts of your life, often in unexpected ways.
-Our family law attorneys know how important it is to consider all possibilities and outcomes.
+We are one of the few New York matrimonial law firms offering all three options, allowing you to find the best path forward for yourself and family.
+We understand that the decisions you make can have long-term ramifications, often in unexpected ways.
+Our family law attorneys know how important it is to consider all possibilities and outcomes so you can move on with your life.

 Additional Areas of Focus for Our Westchester Family Law Attorneys

-Our team of attorneys aims to minimize risk at every step, while promoting your best interests.
-Whether you have concerns about the welfare of your children, the future of your business, or the assets and properties you spent a lifetime building, we offer effective and efficient representation at every stage of the legal process, and expert mediation services for spouses and parents.
-Please contact us if you have questions concerning:
+Our team of attorneys aims to minimize risk while promoting your best interests.
+Whether your issues and concerns include the welfare of your children, the future of your business, or the assets you built over a lifetime, we are here to protect and represent you in the most effective and efficient way possible.
+Please contact us with your questions concerning:

 - Divorce Negotiation